mlcommons/modelbench/docs/prompt_response_tests.md

 ## Collecting Annotations

-Often it is difficult to algorithmically judge if a SUT's `Response` is good or bad.
-In that case, a Test can specify what `Annotator`s to apply.
-The role of an `Annotator` is to manage an expensive process for collecting additional data about a SUT's `Response`, such as calling a classifier model or feedback from human raters.
+Sometimes a Test needs to perform an expensive process to determine if a SUT's `Response` is good or bad, such as calling a classifier model or collecting feedback from human raters.
+We encapsulate that work in an `Annotator`.

 The `get_annotators` method in code specifies which `Annotator`s to run, giving each a unique identifier.
 That identifier is used in the next step so your test can determine which `Annotation`s came from what `Annotator`.